openeew/openeew-sensor/README.md

 Alternatively you can buy a case that fits the board dimensions ([such as this](https://www.aliexpress.com/item/4000337012320.html?spm=a2g0o.detail.1000014.19.36fa34d16GPRAR&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.14976.157518.0&scm_id=1007.14976.157518.0&scm-url=1007.14976.157518.0&pvid=d8255fa0-4728-41cd-be64-fe030910cf37&_t=gps-id:pcDetailBottomMoreOtherSeller,scm-url:1007.14976.157518.0,pvid:d8255fa0-4728-41cd-be64-fe030910cf37,tpp_buckets:668%230%23131923%2312_668%23808%236395%23432_668%23888%233325%233_4976%230%23157518%230_4976%232711%237538%23458_4976%233223%2310328%231_4976%233104%239653%235_4976%233141%239887%239_668%232846%238107%2326_668%232717%237564%23644_668%233164%239976%23121)).

 ## Firmware
-This code allows an ESP32 device to send 3 axis readings to a remote MQTT endpoint from its accelerometer to an MQTT endpoint.
+This code allows an ESP32 device to send 3 axis acceleromter readings to a remote MQTT endpoint from its accelerometer to an MQTT endpoint.
 Optionally it also allows an attached NEO-6m GPS module to attach accurate time via the PPS signal (Pulse Per Second).

 ### Config.h
 In the config.h file two levels of debugging can be set, first "debug" variable needs to be set true to allow serial communication and only basic status lines are part of the output.
 Second level is set by making LOG_L2 true, this would give specific output on the WiFi events.